 It can be difficult to admit you have a problem or need help, especially when it comes to having an addiction.
 Online therapy allows you to open up about your feelings in a safe, supportive environment.

 Online therapy has been proven to be effective in treating a variety of mental health issues.
 Change can often cause symptoms of panic or anxiety, which can be difficult to cope with on your own.
-One study showed that those receiving internet-delivered cognitive behavioral therapy (CBT) experienced a reduction in their distressing symptoms.
+Research has shown that online cognitive behavioral therapy (CBT) can be effective in improving symptoms of conditions such as anxiety and depression.
 CBT is a therapeutic approach that teaches people to replace their unhelpful thoughts with more positive ones, allowing them to make behavioral changes as a result.

 What are the 5 stages of change?

 According to the transtheoretical model (TTM), the five stages of change include: